Home

 A Novel of the Greek and Roman Gods

 The main characters of Pantheon are twelve former gods of the Greeks and Romans.
-They have been living on earth, powerless but immortal, since humans stopped worshiping them at the start of the Middle Ages.
+They have been living on earth, powerless but immortal, since humans stopped worshiping them.

 Find out more about the novel on its page: Pantheon